-Hoyas are known for their thick, waxy leaves and long vines that can reach up to 15 feet in length.
+Hoyas, or wax plant, are known for their thick, waxy leaves and long vines that can reach up to 15 feet in length.
 The blooms of the Hoya plant appear as five-pointed stars with some species sporting what appears to be one giant ball (umbels) covered in flower petals!
 It's quite impressive actually when you take note how each individual blossom has its own unique coloration or scent depending on which variety it may be - some smelling strongly floral while others will fill your room only through their sweet fragrance; still more types smell somewhere between butterscotch and chocolate, while others can be quite rancid.
 Hoya flowering stages are also very fun to follow.
 The blooming Hoya have always been so magical and if you haven’t gotten a bloom yet—here are 5 quick tips to getting your Hoya to bloom.

 This is the biggest factor in getting a Hoya to bloom.
 While Hoyas can tolerate lower light, bright light is what will get them blooming.
 If your Hoya has been in a low light area for a while, spend the next few weeks introducing it to bright light.
 It’ll slowly acclimate to the bright light without burning the foliage.
 If it’s under full sun or directly under a grow light, you may even notice the Hoya will start to sunstress.
 The leaves will start turning a pink or reddish color.
 This is perfectly normal!